Jump To

 Homemade Corned Beef

-This corned beef was so delicious!!
+This homemade corned beef was so delicious!!
 After the six days of brine, I soaked the brisket in clean water for 3 hours to remove some of the salt, changing water every hour, then I cooked on the stove for 4 hours (5-pound brisket).
 I added potatoes, carrots, and cabbage for the last 45 minutes.
 SAVE the broth–it makes the best pho (Actually, that might have been my family’s favorite part.)

 jeneen